Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Theoretical Analysis

-where $\kappa_t$ is the policy selected by DTS at time t.
-As the regret is minimized with respect to non-stationary adversarial attacks, now we see the nature of the algorithm against unseen adversarial attacks.
+where $\kappa_t$ is the policy selected by DTS at time $t$.
+As the regret is to be minimized with respect to non-stationary self.induced adversarial observations, now we highlight the adaptive robustness and antifragile behaviour of the meta-policy switching framework.